Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 new track to the call.
 This effectively allows for changing the track constraints (eg. device used) for an ongoing call.

+Because it completely replaces an old track with a new one, the old track's state characteristics are not carried over in the new track's state.
+(e.g. if an old track's state was 'muted' and replacement of this track has occured, the new track's state will be 'unmuted', as this is its default state)

 The progress of the operation will be tracked via the [call:operation][44] event.